What Is Myelodysplastic Syndrome (MDS)?

 As a result, people with MDS often have low blood counts.
 They can get anemia when the number of healthy cells falls.
 Anemia is when there are not enough oxygen-carrying red blood cells.

 People with MDS also get infections.
-They do not have enough infection-fighting white blood cells.
+They do not have enough white blood cells that fight infections.
 They can bruise and bleed because they have a low level of platelets.
 They also may have abnormal blood cells that raise their chances of bleeding and infections.

 Over time, the number of very immature bone marrow cells can grow.
 These are called blasts.
 They can fill up the bone marrow, with no room for the normal blood cells and platelets made there.
 When this growth of blasts is very bad, it’s called acute leukemia.